6 min read

-Four Threat Shifts That Defined the 2025 Security Landscape
+Four Threat Shifts That Will Define the 2026 Security Landscape

 How the threat landscape shifted in 2025 and what to expect in 2026

 Third-party breaches now account for 30% of all data breaches, a 100% increase from prior levels (Verizon DBIR 2025).
-As we close out 2025, the data reveals something security leaders suspected but couldn't quite quantify: the fundamental assumptions underlying traditional security architectures are obsolete.
-Four distinct threat shifts have accelerated simultaneously, and organizations still operating on pre-2025 models are experiencing the consequences.
+As we closed out 2025, the data reveals something security leaders suspected but couldn't quite quantify: the fundamental assumptions underlying traditional security architectures are obsolete.
+There were four distinct threat shifts which have accelerated simultaneously, knowing these will help organisations identify blind spots and use this information to stay ahead of the curve.

-What began as sophisticated nation-state tactics has transformed into commoditized, automated operations.
+What began as sophisticated nation-state tactics has transformed into commoditised, automated operations.
 Supply chain attacks doubled beginning in April 2025, averaging 26 incidents per month compared to 13 per month in the prior period (Cyble).
-This wasn't gradual escalation it was systematic industrialization.
+This wasn't gradual escalation it was systematic industrialisation.

 The Shai-Hulud worm targeting the npm ecosystem demonstrates this evolution.
 The attack automatically harvests credentials, publishes malicious versions of other packages, and creates persistent GitHub Actions workflows all without human intervention.
 The worm compromised 500+ npm packages in the first successful autonomous attack on the JavaScript ecosystem (Unit 42).

 Your CI/CD pipeline probably provides excellent build-phase visibility but limited runtime monitoring.
-Attackers exploit exactly this gap.
+Attackers exploit exactly this gap, incidentally react2shell was also a runtime exploit.

 2. Cloud Identity Replaced Network Perimeter as Primary Target

-The traditional network perimeter is fiction in 2025.
-Adversaries systematically prioritize compromising cloud identities over network breaches, exploiting the concentration of high-value assets within cloud IAM frameworks.
+The traditional network perimeter evaporated in 2025, this will continue into 2026 as more organisation move away from traditional networks, the concept of the office being a "coffee shop" that provides internet access to cloud and SaaS based applications is the new reality.
+Adversaries systematically prioritise compromising cloud identities over network breaches, exploiting the concentration of high-value assets within cloud IAM frameworks.

 Threat actors use legitimate penetration testing tools like AzureHound for rapid reconnaissance of Microsoft Entra ID environments, mapping privilege escalation paths in minutes.
 This discovery phase directly precedes campaigns that achieve persistence by registering rogue devices or deploying malicious OAuth applications.

 These "Stealthware" apps trick users into granting persistent, broad access through permissions requests users have been conditioned to approve without scrutiny.
-The technique works because organizations haven't adapted security controls to cloud identity models they're still thinking about network segmentation while attackers are exploiting OAuth scopes.
+The technique worked so well because organisations haven't adapted security controls to cloud identity models they're still thinking about network segmentation while attackers are exploiting OAuth scopes.

-Social engineering evolved from rudimentary phishing into professionalized services delivering sophisticated, automated campaigns at scale.
-The commoditization of tools like the IUAM ClickFix Generator has made nation-state-level tactics accessible to ransomware groups and cybercriminal syndicates.
+Social engineering evolved from rudimentary phishing into professionalised services delivering sophisticated, automated campaigns at scale.
+The commoditisation of tools like the IUAM ClickFix Generator has made nation-state-level tactics accessible to ransomware groups and cybercriminal syndicates.

 These automated phishing kits create cross-platform lures that manipulate users into executing malicious commands in their own terminals bypassing email security controls entirely by exploiting the trust users place in legitimate-looking technical support workflows.

-North Korean groups like BlueNoroff deploy modular information stealer suites using multiple coordinated techniques: fake software updates, trojanized legitimate applications, and supply chain compromises delivered through social engineering precursors.
+North Korean groups like BlueNoroff deploy modular information stealer suites using multiple coordinated techniques: fake software updates, trojanised legitimate applications, and supply chain compromises delivered through social engineering precursors.

 The sophistication extends to data theft operations.
 Bling Libra claimed theft of over 1 billion Salesforce records (Unit 42), demonstrating how attackers combine social engineering, cloud access exploitation, and automated data exfiltration into integrated campaigns.